luketudge/introduction-to-programming/topics/extras/glossary.md

 ## namespace

 We can think of our current Python program as creating a sort of 'workspace' in our computer's temporary memory, where all the [variables](#variable), [functions](#function), etc. created in the program are stored and held ready for use as the program runs.
-Within this main workspace we may have separate 'subspaces' that store some of these things together under a common name, for example because they have a common origin or all need to refer to one another in order to function properly.
+Within this main workspace we may have separate 'subspaces' that store some of these things together under a common name, for example because they have a common origin or because they all need to refer to one another in order to function properly.
 Such a subspace is known as a 'namespace'.

 When we [import](#import) a [module](#module), its contents are available under a namespace that by default has the same name as the file containing the module.